The Sun Machine Is Coming Down

 Art at the ICC

-For ten days, the Berliner Festspiele are opening the International Congress Centre (ICC), which has been unused for years, and will bring this High-Tech architectural icon back to life with Berlin-based and international artists featuring new and adapted art from the fields of performance, circus, music, film, and installation.
+For ten days, the Berliner Festspiele opened the International Congress Centre (ICC), which has been unused for years, and brought this High-Tech architectural icon back to life with Berlin-based and international artists featuring new and adapted art from the fields of performance, circus, music, film, and installation.

 To the daily programme